Kanban-Zai/kanban-zai-version-1.0/core.md

 #  KANBAN-ZAI CORE - WHAT IS IT?

 Kanban-Zai is an interpretation and implementation of [collaborative game theory](https://en.wikipedia.org/wiki/Cooperative_game_theory), [constraint theory](https://en.wikipedia.org/wiki/Theory_of_constraints), [consensus theory](https://en.wikipedia.org/wiki/Consensus_theory) and [swift trust theory](https://en.wikipedia.org/wiki/Swift_trust_theory) amongst others.
-When you implement Kanban-Zai you are making a conscious choice to VALUE objectivity, predictability and trust.
+When you implement Kanban-Zai you are making a conscious choice to VALUE objectivity, predictability, tolerance and trust.

+### Beliefs, Behaviours and constraints

-At the end of the day Kanban-Zai is an idea, if you are really into theories you can think of it as a symmetric, non-zero, cooperative, sequential game in game theory, but really it is just a way for humans to collaborate and uses multiple ideas to build heuristics to help teams be better.
-It is not dogma.
+Kanban-Zai is a belief system that leverages behaviors and constraints to define a framework in which people can work objectively and effectively.
+It is a way for humans to collaborate and co-opts many different ideas about project management to build heuristics that help teams be better.
+It is important to recognise that it is not dogma.

+NOTE: In constraint theory constraints restrict throughput and should be.
+In Kanban-Zai constraints focus attention and must not be broken.

 ### The Trust Equation